melancholySheep02/Useful_about_linux/README.md

-# Linux tricks
+# Linux tricks and creative scripts.
-It contains the information about various tricks for Linux System.
+It contains the information about various tricks/Scripts for Linux System.

+Feel Free to help in any Way :)